satellite-image-deep-learning/techniques/README.md

 * [rasterix](https://github.com/mogasw/rasterix) -> a cross-platform utility built around the GDAL library and the Qt framework designed to process geospatial raster data
 * [jimutmap](https://github.com/Jimut123/jimutmap) -> get enormous amount of high resolution satellite images from apple / google maps quickly through multi-threading
 * [Export thumbnails from Earth Engine](https://gorelick.medium.com/fast-er-downloads-a2abd512aa26)
+* [datumaro](https://github.com/openvinotoolkit/datumaro) -> Dataset Management Framework, a Python library and a CLI tool to build, analyze and manage Computer Vision datasets

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise